Design Windows Forms

 Choose Desktop Application project template and then Desktop Application as the project type.

-Creating and editing Windows Forms
+Create and edit Windows Forms

 You can add Windows Forms items in any project which have a reference to